History & Overview Annual Report President's Pages Center News Community Affairs Code of Conduct

 Warnings

-Although there are no reported side effects from taking L-theanine, consumption of large amount of green tea can cause nausea, irritability, and GI upset because of the caffeine content.
+Although there are no reported side effects from taking L-theanine, consuming large amounts of green tea can cause nausea, irritability, and GI upset because of the caffeine content.

 Contraindications